SageGrey/exp-exp-exp/zzzzz_cards/00_LiteratureReviewThesis.md

 Two weeks ago around fifteen MUPs sat on the floor.
 After each group has presented their disucssions from previous step, someone offered a thread that had come through the critique.
 We were dealing with an academic culture that was prioritizing deliverables over learning.
-The speaker dubbed this as adjacent to conversations of Jenny O'dell Productivity, Production.
+Instead of The speaker dubbed this as adjacent to conversations of Jenny O'dell Productivity, Production.

 I argue that the thesis itself is a relic of productivity culture.
 Research must be built around a deliverable object.